bazwilliams/openhomedevice/README.md

 Library to provide an API to an existing openhome device.
 The device needs to have been discovered first by something like netdisco (https://github.com/home-assistant/netdisco).

+The underlying UPnP client library used is https://github.com/StevenLooman/async_upnp_client

 ## Installation

 `pip install openhomedevice`